Kristen Carmi, MA, BCBA | Owner + Special Education Advocate + Behavior Analyst

 Kristen first entered this field after earning a Bachelor of Science Degree in Psychology with a second major in Theatre Arts from Towson University in Baltimore, Maryland.
 In the late 90s, Kristen worked with her mentor to develop self-advocacy programs for adults with disabilities living in residential treatment homes in the Washington, D.C. area.
 Additionally, the same team developed and facilitated social development with children and young adults through the course, “Act for Yourself: Social Skills Through Drama,” through the Continuing Education Division of Montgomery College.

 After moving from Maryland to Los Angeles in 1999, Kristen earned her Master of Arts Degree in Psychology, with an emphasis in Statistics, from California State University, Los Angeles and became a Board Certified Behavior Analyst.
-She has presented research at state, national and international levels, including the California Association for Behavior Analysis, the Association of Behavior Analysis and the Edwards-Bayesian Research Conference.
-She is also a regularly invited guest lecturer at colleges and universities in the Greater Los Angeles area and has served as Adjunct Professor, teaching a graduate level practicum course at California State University Northridge’s (CSUN) Autism Clinic.
+Kristen also completed the year-long Council of Parent Attorneys and Advocates (COPAA) Special Education Advocacy Training (SEAT 2.0) coursework and practicum.
+She has presented research at state, national, and international levels, including the California Association for Behavior Analysis, the Association of Behavior Analysis, and the Edwards-Bayesian Research Conference.
+She is also a regularly invited guest lecturer at colleges and universities in the Greater Los Angeles area, and she is currently an Adjunct Professor, teaching a graduate level practicum course at California State University Northridge’s (CSUN) Autism Clinic.

-To date, South Bay Child Advocates has represented and advocated for families during more than 700 IEP meetings and numerous IFSPs, mediation meetings, and Regional Center Fair Hearings.
+To date, South Bay Child Advocates has represented and advocated for families during more than 1,500 IEP meetings, IFSPs and Regional Center Fair Hearings.